 Do you feel called to work with junior high and high school students?
 Malone’s Youth Ministry program will sharpen your gifts and help you communicate the Gospel in relevant, creative ways.
-You'll gain practical experiences, such as developing and hosting youth conferences or interning at a local church or summer camp.
-Youth Ministry also is available as a minor or as part of a combination major.
+You'll gain practical experiences, such as developing and hosting youth conferences or interning at local churches or summer camps.
+Youth Ministry also is available as a minor or as part of a

 Why study Youth Ministry at Malone?

 - Much of your learning will be hands-on experience through a church or para-church setting.

 - Internships are a vital part of this program.